 Configuration

-Rqueue offers many configuration settings that can be adjusted either through the application configuration or directly in the code.
+Rqueue offers numerous configuration settings that can be adjusted either through application properties or directly in code.

-Apart from the basic configuration, Rqueue can be heavily customized, such as adjusting the number of tasks executed concurrently.
-Additional configurations can be provided using the SimpleRqueueListenerContainerFactory class.
-See SimpleRqueueListenerContainerFactory doc for more configs.
+Beyond basic setup, Rqueue can be highly customized, for example, by adjusting the number of tasks executed concurrently.
+Further configurations are available via the SimpleRqueueListenerContainerFactory class.
+Refer to the SimpleRqueueListenerContainerFactory Javadoc for more details.

 @Configuration